carolinalopezdelamadriz/energy-aware-dns-framework/README.md

 └── requirements.txt
 ```

 New executions create timestamped folders inside `results/`.
 PCAP files are ignored because they can be large and they are raw network captures.
-The pilot run keeps CSV files, JSON profiles and figures so the pipeline can be reviewed without repeating the whole experiment.
+The actual functional version run keeps CSV files, JSON profiles and figures so the pipeline can be reviewed without repeating the whole experiment.

 ## Batch execution

-The folder `results/run_20260626/` contains a small first run with five websites.
-I use it as an initial validation of the framework, not as the final result of the TFG.
+The folder `results/run_20260626/` contains a small first run with five websites, as a initial validation.

 First I would check the environment: